michelesr/thesis/src/ci.md

-In Continuous Integration, a developer is always aligned with the changes introduced by other developers, and every change is tested by a Continuous Integration system as soon as committed and pushed in the Source Code Management system.
+In Continuous Integration, a developer is always aligned with the changes introduced by other developers, and every change is tested by a Continuous Integration system as soon as committed and pushed in the Source Code Management system (SCM).
 Continuous integration helps to spot conflicts between the work of two or more developers, allowing fast resolution and avoiding the waste a huge amount of time.
 Spotting the bugs as soon as possible helps their localization and fix, while in Deferred Integration bugs are cumulative and hard to manage.